-If there’s one thing that we knew about Art of Animation before this trip was that it was, well, puzzling.
+If there’s one thing that we knew about the Disney Art of Animation Resort before this trip was that it was, well, puzzling.
 It’s not a moderate resort, but not a value resort either.
-It’s hardly ever eligible for a discount if you’re looking to stay under the sea in The Little Mermaid room and honestly, it seems like its always sold out.
+It’s hardly ever eligible for a discount if you’re looking to stay under the sea in The Little Mermaid room.
+And honestly, it seems like its always sold out.
 So what is the hype here?
 And why is it more expensive than the Value resorts?

 Disney Resort Prices

 We stayed in the highly coveted Little Mermaid rooms.
 Which we paid more for.
 Let us start by saying, in this resort, these are the ONLY rooms that are set up like a motel rather than a hotel.
 The door leads you directly outside, just like they do at the Value Resorts.
-There are two beds and a curtain or sliding door, if you got a refurbished room) that separates the living space from the vanity, just like at the Value Resorts.
+There are two beds and a curtain or sliding door, if you got a refurbished room) that separates the living space from the vanity.
+Just like at the Disney All Star Value Resorts.

 Art of Animation Resort Areas

 The Art of Animation grounds are ginormous!
 Very very big and sprawled out.
-As a result, the Little Mermaid Rooms are also pretty far from the food court and main pool.
+As a result, the Little Mermaid Rooms are pretty far from the food court and main pool.
 This is because all the family suites in the Lion King and Finding Nemo buildings are closer.
 So, keep this in mind if you don’t want to worry about walking very far at night to get to your room.
-All of the areas in Art of Animation are just themed beautifully, so I don’t really think you can pick a “wrong” area of the resort.
+All of the areas in Art of Animation are just themed beautifully, so you can’t really pick a “wrong” area of the resort.
 But if distance from the bus stops, food court, or pool is important to you, then booking rooms in the Finding Nemo or Lion Buildings are your best bet.

 Art of Animation Resort Layout